 - Expand your service offerings.
 There’s a lot of talk about choosing a copywriting “niche” – but hey, some folks prefer variety.
 You may love creating newsletters, tweeting for clients and B2B technical manuals.
 And that’s perfectly OK.
 The more services you can offer your clients, the more ways you can help them (and the more ways you can make money, too!)

 - Deal with the overwhelm, fast.
 Feeling overwhelmed will sap your strength and put the breaks on your writing flow.
 For tips on how to overcome the overwhelm monster, check out this blog post.
 (This was one of my post popular blog posts of 2010…which shows how everyone is feeling a little frazzled.)

 - Take care of business.
 It’s amazing how much money we can make when we clear up our cash flow issues.
 Bill your clients on time, follow-up on your receivables and track your expenses.
 Or hire someone to do it.
 I’ve seen businesses fail because the owner let his receivables slide.

 - Continue your SEO copywriting education.
 Want to be a better writer?
 Work one-on-one with a mentor.
 Want to show clients you’ve mastered SEO copywriting best practices?
-Take the online SEO copywriting training for freelance and in-house copywriters.
+Take another training.
 Anything you do to better yourself differentiates you from those “other” copywriters out there.
 It shows that you care enough about your profession to learn everything you can.
 Besides, mentoring and continuing education will make you a much better writer.
 Really.

 What ideas would you add to this list?